"The 70,000 diagnostic codes known as ICD-10 made their long and nervously awaited debut in medical practices today.

 - turning blue (look at lips and gums)

 - fast heartbeat

 - swelling of the face

 Signs of a blood clot include:

-- loss of sensation or control of muscles/muscle weakness on one side of the body
+- numbness or weakness on one side of the body

-In clinical studies, the most severe side effect reported in subjects who received Berinert was an increase in the severity of pain associated with HAE.
+In clinical studies, the most serious adverse reaction reported in subjects who received BERINERT was an increase in the severity of pain associated with HAE.

 Tell your healthcare provider about any side effect that bothers you or that does not go away.
 You can also report side effects to the FDA at 1-800-FDA-1088.